 Participants will be recruited using screening mechanisms provided by LiBI, a research institute that spans both CHOP and Penn.
 Through LiBI, large numbers of children and adolescents in both child psychiatry and general pediatric clinics are screened for research studies, ensuring that participant accrual will be highly feasible.
 Consistent with the RDoC approach, patients (n=130 total) will be drawn from two clinical groups with well-documented executive deficits: ADHD and PS (n=65 each).
 Both patient groups and typically-developing comparators (n=50) will be matched on age, sex, and race.
 All participants will be assessed and imaged twice, while participants who enroll in the first half of the project period will be able to complete a third session.
 In order to maximize retention and foster study engagement, participants will be contacted every four months by phone, receive study updates via an e-news letter sponsored by LiBI, and be invited to events at LiBI.
 LiBI’s consent/assent forms and protocol are attached in this submission for IRB review.

 The Neuropsychiatry Section utilizes a common, center-wide protocol (IRB #813943).
 Participants may also be drawn from a large pool of subjects who have agreed to be contacted for research as part of this protocol #813943.
 This protocol provides the Neuropsychiatry Program with common procedures including recruitment, screening, mobile phenotyping, and clinical assessment.
 Please refer to this protocol for a complete description of all subject accrual procedures.

+As participants from both recruitment pools were originally recruited from CHOP, potential participants may undergo additional screening via CHOP medical record review prior to recruitment.
+CHOP medical record review may also be used to obtain updated contact information when available.

 Key inclusion criteria